Shimbashi Station

-Shimbashi Station (新橋駅, Shinbashi-eki) is a major interchange railway station in Tokyo's Minato Ward, located centrally and a 10-minute walk from the Ginza shopping district, directly south of Tokyo station.
+Shimbashi station (新橋駅, Shinbashi-eki)(Literal: New Bridge Station) is a major interchange railway station in Tokyo's Minato Ward, located centrally and a 10-minute walk from the Ginza shopping district, directly south of Tokyo station.

 Many train services such as limited express trains (except the Shōnan (train) service) and the JR East Keihin-Tōhoku Line rapid trains do not stop at this station.
 It is also served by Toei Subway's Asakusa Line and Tokyo Metro's Ginza Line.
-It is also relatively close to Uchisaiwaicho Station on the Toei Mita Line (located 230 meters to the northwest), although it is not officially recognized as a transfer station and there is no transfer corridor between the two stations.
+It is also relatively close to Uchisaiwaicho Station on the Toei Mita Line, located about 230 m to the northwest, although it is not officially recognized as a transfer station and there is no transfer corridor between the two stations.

 Station layout

 JR East

 The JR East station consists of three surface platforms serving the Tōkaidō, Yamanote, and Keihin-Tōhoku lines, and an underground platform serving the Yokosuka Line.